Kcole3/datasci_223/Cole_final.md

 ### Step 9- (Simple) Convolutional Neural Networks

-* The purpose of this part of the project was primarily to understand the structure of the CNN in greater detail.
+* The purpose of this part of the project was primarily to understand the structure of the CNN in greater detail, of which I have annotated the reference code.
-* Further details regarding the
+* Patient features were converted to images in a fully connected model, and ReLu activation functions are again used.
+* In this relatively small and simple dataset, the model performed quite poorly, which is not surprising.

+## Discussion

+* Overall, the model with the best performance was the **** model, with a C- statistic of
+* This model was therefore selected to be used in the holdout test dataset

+## Next Steps

-* tuning with different activation functions
+* tuning with different activation functions, ranges of hidden layers
+* Combine tabular data with raw image data from staging scans into a hybrid model.